Kang Kyung-wha

-Kang Kyung-wha (born April 7, 1955) is a South Korean diplomat and politician who was the first female Foreign Minister of South Korea under President Moon Jae-in from 2017-21 as well as the first woman nominated for and appointed to the position.
-She is also the first Korean woman to hold a high-level position in the United Nations.
+Kang Kyung-wha (born April 7, 1955) is a South Korean diplomat and politician who was the first female Foreign Minister of South Korea under President Moon Jae-in from 2017 to 2021 as well as the first woman nominated for and appointed to the position.
+She is also the first South Korean woman to hold a high-level position in the United Nations.
 Previously, Kang was the first non-exam-taker to become a director-general at the ministry.
 She is the first South Korean foreign minister to join the official South Korean delegation for the inter-Korean summit as well as to visit Pyongyang.
-Kang now serves as the president and CEO of the Asia Society.
-Since 2025, Kang has served as the 29th ambassador of South Korea to the United States.
+Kang served as the president and CEO of the Asia Society, until she stepped down in October 2025 to become the 29th ambassador of South Korea to the United States.

 Early life and education

 Kang was born in Seoul, South Korea.
 Her father, born in Pyongyang, North Korea, was a famous announcer at South Korea's Korean Broadcasting System as well as a member of its second board of directors.
 Her family moved to Washington, D.C. following her father's career at Voice of America in 1964 and came back to Seoul after two years.

 Kang attended Ewha Girls' High School in Seoul.
 She graduated from Yonsei University with a Bachelor of Arts in Political Science and Diplomacy.
 She obtained an M.A. in mass communication and a Ph.D. with a dissertation on intercultural communication from the University of Massachusetts Amherst, United States.